NIGK13003U Tropical Forest Restoration

 - Design suitable restoration models (methods) for tropical forest restoration based on the initial biophysical conditions of a restoration site and the objective of restoration, and using suitable indigenous or exotic species

-- Design a genetic management plan including guidelines on selection of seed trees and seed sources and including prediction of pollination and seed dispersal in restored vegetation
+- Design a genetic management plan including guidelines on selection of seed trees and seed sources for assisted migration under climate change, and including prediction of pollination and seed dispersal in restored vegetation

 - Recommend suitable use of regeneration/propagation methods depending on species-specific features and restoration objectives